nouraa4/Noura-Alammar/README.md

 Here are some of the projects I have contributed to:

-- [**MITHAQ**](https://github.com/Alhanouf23/MITHAQ.git) – A project aims to enhance employee promotion and training development by integrating machine learning, specifically (RF) model, to improve decision-making in HR management.
-By addressing inefficiencies and biases in traditional HR processes, the system ensures fair, transparent, and data-driven employee evaluations.
-It also introduces training recommendations for non-promoted employees to support their professional growth.
+- [**MITHAQ**](https://github.com/Alhanouf23/MITHAQ.git) – A machine learning-based system for enhancing employee promotion and training recommendations in HR management.
 - [**Breast Cancer Detection**](https://github.com/wasanalowayed/breast-cancer-detection) – A machine learning project for breast cancer detection using various classification models to analyze medical images and improve diagnostic accuracy.
 - [**To-Do List**](https://github.com/wasanalowayed/To-do-list) – A task management mobile app built with React Native and Firebase, allowing users to organize their daily tasks with features like adding, deleting, and marking tasks as complete.
 - [**Artist Destination Website**](https://github.com/DalalMJ01/Cs346-artist-destination-website1) – A web platform for artists and art enthusiasts to access courses in various art forms, including pottery, painting, and photography, with guidance from experienced artists.